Codebase Overview: Neo.mjs - The AI-Native Web Platform

 Remember

-This is a 174,000-line knowledge base, not a 5k-line library.
-And that's just the indexed source and JSDoc—it excludes the /dist production builds (which would triple it) and ~100 markdown files of learning content in /learn.
+This is a ~479,000-line platform, not a 5k-line library.
+And that's just the indexed source and conceptual knowledge context—it excludes the /dist production builds (which would triple it) and transient tracking data arrays.

 Don't assume.
 Query.
 The knowledge base contains the answers.
 Your job is to ask the right questions.